qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 ## Programming the Robot in MATLAB

 Next, fire up MATLAB.
-In order to connect MATLAB to the robot, type the following into the MATLAB command window.
+In order to connect MATLAB to the robot, type the following into the MATLAB command window (note: the ``rosshutdown`` command is there in case you had ROS running already).

 ```
-rosinit('localhost',11311, 'NodeHost','host.docker.internal')
+rosshutdown(); rosinit('localhost',11311, 'NodeHost','host.docker.internal')
 ```

 If all goes well you should see output similar to this.